HimathX/sql-what-could-go-wrong/README.md

 ### Prerequisites

 - Python 3.8+
-- Google API credentials (for Gemini)
+- Google API credentials (for Gemini) — optional to preload via `.env` (can also be entered in the app sidebar)
 - Supabase account (or PostgreSQL database)

 ### Installation